jayzpkz/python-tasks/README.md

 # Description

-This repository will contain 4 tasks:
+This repository will contain 4 tasks in python:

 1) priceChecker
 2) departmentSummary